andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ###### *Figure 6c: Net change in absolute DW area resulting from land class transfers between 1990 and 2024.
 A net positive change, indicates that the extent of new DW created, exceeded the total area of DW lost to that land class.*

 - Overall, DW increased by 2570.6 km² (24.8%) corresponding to an added area nearly equivalent to the size of Oxfordshire (2605 km²).
-- Grassland was the largest net contributor (1617km²) to new DW.
-This is despite more DW converting to grassland (6.7%) than any other class.
+- Grassland was the largest net contributor (1617.9 km², Figure 6c) to new DW.
+This is despite more DW converting to grassland (6.7%, Figure 6a) than any other class.
 The latter process could be the result of forest restructuring initiatives, such as the ‘10% open ground’ guidance introduced by the UK Forestry Standard (UKFS) in 1998 [9], [10].
 In some areas tree felling was permitted to allow for an increase in the number of edge habitats [11].
-- Grassland, coniferous woodland and built-up areas were together responsible for the majority of DW loss (93.2%).
+- Grassland, coniferous woodland and built-up areas were together responsible for the majority of DW loss (93.2%, Figure 6a).
-- Built-up areas were the third biggest driver of DW loss (27.0%).
-Furthermore, only 5.6% of new DW, became established in previously built-up areas.
-As a result, this land class was responsible for the largest net loss in terms of absolute area (-244.3km²).
+- Built-up areas were the third biggest driver of DW loss (27.0%, Figure 6a).
+Furthermore, only 5.6% of new DW, became established in previously built-up areas (Figure 6b).
+As a result, this land class was responsible for the largest net loss in terms of absolute area (-244.3km², Figure 6c).
 - By contrast, arable land accounted for a relatively small share of gross DW loss (2.8%).
 A large proportion of arable farming is concentrated in the East and East Midlands [12], [13] - regions where DW cover has been historically low (see chapter x, figure x).
 This could explain why the transfer of DW to arable land was minimal.

 ## 7. Implications for the Marsh Tit